software-district/miniChatGPT/README.md

 ### 7. Train chatbot model

-   > python3 training.py: which is located in model_training/
+   > cd into src/model_training/ and run python3 training.py
+   >> this will create two .pkl (pickle) files: classes and words in src/backend/

 ### 8. Run the chatbot

-   > python3 server.py: which is located in backend/
+   > python3 server.py: which is located in src/backend/
+   >> this will create a .h5 model file in the current directory

 ### 9. Server is running on 127.0.0.1:8001

-   > You can change server function in server.py
+   > You can change server config in server.py